Document Type : Original Article

 Abstract

-Statement of the Problem: Enterococcus faecalis (E.faecalis) is a multidrug resistant pathogen that can cause persistent infections within the root canal system, which poses major challenges in dentistry and is involved in the majority of endodontic failures.
+Background: Enterococcus faecalis (E.faecalis) is a multidrug resistant pathogen that can cause persistent infections within the root canal system, which poses major challenges in dentistry and is involved in the majority of endodontic failures.

 Purpose: This investigation was conducted to evaluate the antibacterial properties of Mentha longifolia (M. longifolia) essential oil as a root canal irrigant against E. faecalis and its compounds.